Asalasadat/AI-Travel-Squad/MobileApp/README.md

 Downloading 100%
 Download completed successfully!

-وفي حالة ضعف الاتصال يتم إظهار رسالة مناسبة للمستخدم بدل فشل العملية بدون توضيح.
+In case of a weak connection, a suitable message is displayed to the user instead of an unexplained failure.

-# 🧩 أهم خصائص التطبيق
+# 🧩 Key App Features

-* ✈️ تخطيط الرحلات السياحية
+* ✈️ Trip planning
-* 🇵🇸 اكتشاف الأماكن السياحية في فلسطين
+* 🇵🇸 Discovering tourist attractions in Palestine
-* 🧠 نظام توصية حسب تفضيلات المستخدم
+* ​​🧠 User-preference-based recommendation system
-* 📍 اختيار المدينة
+* 📍 City selection
-* 💰 اختيار الميزانية
+* 💰 Budget selection
-* 👥 تحديد عدد الأشخاص
+* 👥 Group size selection
-* 🥾 اختيار نوع الرحلة
+* 🥾 Trip type selection
-* 👤 اختيار الفئة العمرية
+* 👤 Age group selection
-* 📊 عرض نسبة المطابقة
+* 📊 Match percentage display
-* ❤️ حفظ الأماكن في المفضلة
+* ❤️ Saving places to favorites
-* 📖 عرض تفاصيل الأماكن
+* 📖 Viewing location details
-* ✏️ تعديل التفضيلات
+* ✏️ Editing preferences
-* 📥 تحميل دليل السفر
+* 📥 Downloading the travel guide
-* 📱 واجهة بسيطة وسهلة الاستخدام
+* 📱 Simple, user-friendly interface

-# 🛠️ التقنيات المستخدمة
+# 🛠️ Technologies Used

 ## Flutter

-تم استخدام **Flutter** لتطوير تطبيق الموبايل وبناء واجهات المستخدم والتنقل بين الشاشات.
+**Flutter** was used to develop the mobile application, build user interfaces, and handle screen navigation.

 ## Dart

-لغة البرمجة المستخدمة في تطوير التطبيق هي **Dart**.
+**Dart** is the programming language used to develop the application.

 ## Material Design

-تم استخدام مكونات Flutter الجاهزة مثل:
+Ready-made Flutter components were used, such as:

 Scaffold